Azotti

-Azotti has released music on labels such as Black Hole Recordings, SongBird, Mondo Records, Fenology Records and Sir Adrian Music (How Trance Works).
-His tracks have been repeatedly supported by top DJs such as Armin van Buuren, Paul van Dyk, Paul Oakenfold, Cosmic Gate, Richard Durand, Markus Schulz and Many More.
+Azotti has released music on labels such as Black Hole Recordings, Magik Muzik, SongBird, Mondo Records, Fenology Records and Sir Adrian Music (How Trance Works).
+His tracks have been repeatedly supported by top DJs such as Fatboy Slim, Tiesto, Armin van Buuren, Paul van Dyk, Paul Oakenfold, Cosmic Gate, Richard Durand, Markus Schulz and Many More.

 Biography

 Azotti was born in Kyiv, Ukraine, on 23 February 1985, and grew up in Litky (a small village on the outskirts of Kyiv).
 He developed an interest in electronic music at an early age.

 He attended college, and later The Interregional Academy of Personnel Management, to study Accountancy.
 During these years Azotti showed more and more interest in sound engineering and creating music.
 In 2009 he became a resident DJ for one of Kyiv's clubs, Tusse, where he worked and performed for nearly 2 years.
 In 2011 he released his first single, “Morphology”, which was played for weeks on Sunshine Radio Germany, and for which he received great support from the world's top DJs.

 After releasing several successful tracks and remixes, he collaborated with world-renowned Dutch rock band Eller Van Buuren with Bagga Bownz.
 The result of this collaboration was the track "Day and Night", included on the 2014 Richard Durand compilation In Search of Sunrise 12: Dubai.
 "Day and Night".
 The "Day and Night" became an opening and won the great honor of being chosen as the track to represent the entire compilation in its promotional video.

 Azotti's music is played regularly on Ukrainian and world radio stations such as "Digitally Imported", "Afterhours.FM", "KISS FM Ukraine" and "DJFM Ukraine", as well as on widely-listened-to radio shows such as A State Of Trance and Anjunabeats Worldwide.
 Azotti has twice (2010, 2011) composed the theme for the main website for Ukrainian DJs, Topdj.ua, a site through which he has won multiple DJing contests.

 Azotti has also won many competitions in Ukraine, including a remix contest for the band SKAY, which he won with his track "Love".
 Over several years and until today Azotti is a resident of several projects in Kyiv's Nightclubs Saxon and Forsage.

+On April 15, 2023, he is presented the new project WHITE STAR and released a debut Vinyl Mini-Album in new alias.
+The record was released in Holland, the publication was personally supported by the director of the label 'Black Hole Recordings' Arny Bink.
+It was announced that the money from the sale of vinyl will be used to help the Armed Forces of Ukraine fighting against Russian invaders.

 Azotti is currently producing and releasing tracks with top labels, and winning the attention and admiration of DJs worldwide.